 "Collection Habsburg" was presented to the public in Blühnbach castle.

+the managing director.
 Furthermore, since this year the still existing branch in Bad Gastein is no longer part of Hutmacher Zapf in Werfen.

 In our hat manufacture in Werfen we produce Zapf hats in fifteen individual production steps.